-Right now, though, Baby is past the age where cow’s milk would be unhealthy for her.
-So if she hasn’t made the switch yet, and you want her to try it out, you can definitely start seeing if she likes it.
+Right now, though, Baby is past the age where cow’s milk would be unhealthy for them.
+So if they hasn’t made the switch yet, and you want them to try it out, you can definitely start seeing if they like it.

 Choose whole milk

 Milk allergies – not to be confused with lactose intolerance – are rare, and are often outgrown after a few years of toddlerhood.
 But it doesn’t hurt to be on the lookout for signs of a milk allergy in Baby, to make sure that they isn’t getting sick from drinking cow’s milk.
 Symptoms of a milk allergy include hives, nausea or vomiting, runny nose or watery eyes, and raspy breathing.
 If Baby starts to show any of these symptoms after drinking milk, tell your healthcare provider immediately.
 He or she can run some tests to see if the milk is what’s causing these symptoms.

 Lactose intolerance occurs when a person can’t digest the sugar in milk.
 Most young children aren’t lactose intolerant, because their bodies produce enough enzymes to break down the sugar in breast milk and cow’s milk.
 However, if Baby starts to experience cramps, nausea, and diarrhea anywhere from a half hour to 2 hours after drinking milk, you should speak to your healthcare provider to make sure that Baby isn’t lactose intolerant.